 Other interactive options

-Click the 3-dot menu in the upper-right corner of the metric view to access the following actions: Expand, Open in Explorer, Download as CSV, Add to dashboard, Sort, and Personalize view.
+Click the 3-dot menu in the upper-right corner of the metric view to access the following actions: Expand, Open in Explorer, Download as CSV, Add to dashboard, Sort, Personalize view, and Reset view.
 Note: You can also get quick access to several of these options by hovering near the 3-dot menu.
 (See below.)